suraj123-hub/Complete-AMBA-APB-Protocol-Verification-using-SystemVerilog-UVM/README.md

 # Complete-AMBA-APB-Protocol-Verification-using-SystemVerilog-UVM
 Complete AMBA APB protocol verification using SystemVerilog and UVM, featuring constrained random stimulus, protocol assertions, functional coverage, and transaction-based testing for reliable read/write and timing validation.
+This project implements a UVM-based verification environment for the AMBA APB (Advanced Peripheral Bus) protocol using SystemVerilog.
+The environment verifies APB read and write transactions through constrained random stimulus, protocol checking using SystemVerilog assertions, and functional coverage to measure verification completeness.
+A complete UVM agent with sequencer, driver, monitor, and scoreboard is developed to validate protocol behavior, timing, and data integrity.